build web bundle, zip it, upload to my worker

 03

-The scripts build the JSON payload with printf instead of string interpolation to avoid injection issues with special characters in passwords.
-Small thing but it matters when you're curling with credentials.
+JWT auth in shell scripts needs care.
+The scripts build JSON with printf instead of string interpolation to avoid quoting issues.
+Small thing, but it matters when you are curling with credentials.

-heads upVITE_CF_API_URL is loaded from .env โ€” never hardcoded.
-Credentials are passed as script arguments, not env vars, so they don't linger in shell history.
+heads upVITE_CF_API_URL comes from .env — never hardcoded.
+Credentials are passed as script arguments, not env vars, so they do not linger in shell history.

 related project